Training Opportunities at UNC Project

-UNC Project-Malawi serves as a training site for three large training programs offering year-long fellowships and scholarships to U.S. and international medical students and postdocs.
+UNC Project-Malawi serves as a training site for three large training programs offering year-long fellowships and scholarships to U.S. medical and public health students and postdocs.

 UNC Project also offers training opportunities for UNC medical students of all levels.